Hiring Domestic Workers

 If you hire a domestic worker, you become an employer.
 You need to:

-- Follow employment standards in B.C.
+- Follow employment standards in B.C. and rules for hiring temporary foreign workers

 - Meet the federal requirements for hiring live-in caregivers